The Expedition Leader

 2015: Marathon des Sables

 The world’s toughest footrace, the Marathon des Sables (or marathon of the sands) is 156 miles long and involves six days of running through the Saharan Desert.
-Temperatures reach more than 50C and Sir Ranulph had to carry all of his personal equipment, but he became the oldest Briton to ever complete the challenge when he crossed that final finishing line.
+Temperatures reach more than 50C and Sir Ranulph became the oldest Briton to ever complete the challenge when he crossed that final finishing line.

 2015-2017: The Global Reach Challenge

 Sir Ranulph’s latest challenge was another one infused with both the spirit of adventure and his record-breaking bravery: he wanted to be the first person to have crossed both polar ice caps and have climbed the highest mountain on every continent.
 With the polar expeditions of 1982, Africa’s Mount Kilimanjaro and Asia’s Mount Everest in the bag, he was to conquer the five remaining highest mountains to complete the world-first in aid of Marie Curie.
-He added Mount Vinson (Antarctica), Mount Elbrus (Europe) and Mount Kosciuszko (Australasia) before ongoing health issues slowed him down.
+He added Mount Vinson (Antarctica) and Mount Elbrus (Europe) before ongoing health issues slowed him down.
 He still needs to add South America’s Mount Aconcagua, Indonesia’s Mount Carsentz and Mount Denali in North America to complete the challenge.

 Now well into his 70s, Sir Ranulph is not slowing down.
 He’s planning his next expedition, and we’ll be here to tell you all about it.